blackducksoftware/hub/openshift/README.md

 ## An extremely Quick Start to get a prototypical hub deployment on OpenShift

-Although there are many ways to configure openshift, to get started, its best to just get it running with a default configuration, and then work with your administrator to evolve the configuration into something that matches your organizations changing needs over time.
+There are many options for running the hub on openshift, but to simplify things, we provide a canonical supported deployment of as follows.
+Work with your administrator (and blackduck support) to evolve the configuration into something that matches your organizations database, orchestration, and storage needs over time.

-You can do this in just a few quick steps, like so:
+So, to get started quickly with the hub on openshift using an 'external' postgres instance, run these commands.

+*WARNING: DO NOT HARDCODE PASSWORDS IN PRODUCTION, USE SECRETS INSTEAD, THIS IS JUST FOR PEDAGOGICAL PURPOSES.*

-- First, run `oc create -f db.yml`
+- First, run `oc create -f db.yml`.
-- Then, run `oc get pods`, and run `oc exec -t -i <pod-id> /bin/sh` on the database pod.
+- Now run `oc exec -t -i $(oc get pods | grep postgres) /bin/sh`, to enter the database pod.
-- In the container:
+- Now, as you're inside the pod:
-  - Run `createuser blackduck` in the container.
+  - Run `createuser blackduck` inside the container (this might fail, if the user already exists, and thats ok).
-  - Then `vi /tmp/init-db.sql`, and copy the contents of external-postgres-init.pgsql into that file.
+  - Then `vi /tmp/init-db.sql`, copy the contents of external-postgres-init.pgsql into that file.
-    - Additionally, add these two statements to the top of this file:
+    - Additionally, add these two statements to the top of this file.
-      - `ALTER USER blackduck_user WITH password 'blackduck'`
+      - `ALTER USER blackduck_user WITH password 'blackduck' ;`
-      - `ALTER USER blackduck WITH password 'blackduck'`
+      - `ALTER USER blackduck WITH password 'blackduck' ;`
-  - Now run `psql -a -f /tmp/init-db.sql`
+  - Now run the following command: `psql -a -f /tmp/init-db.sql ; psql -a -f /tmp/init-db.sql` .
   - exit the container.
 - At this point, the postgres database has been initialized.
-- Now, modify `HUB_POSTGRES_HOST: blackduck123.rds.amazonaws.com` in openshift.yml to be 'postgres', which is the service name of the pod in db.yml.
+- Now, modify `HUB_POSTGRES_HOST: blackduck123.rds.amazonaws.com` in openshift.yml to be `HUB_POSTGRES_HOST: postgres`, which is the service name of the pod in db.yml.
 - Finally, run `oc create -f openshift.yml`
 - The hub will eventually come up, and you can run 'oc get pods' to see all the containers running.

+## Quick start FAQ

+1) Is this an external database ?

+Yes, in the sense that it is set up and maintained without using the default CFSSL based auth that other hub deployments use, and in that you configure it yourself.

 # Running Hub: Detailed instructions and reference.